Cabinet list heads to King

 Mr Phumtham previously said the new cabinet list is expected to be drawn up by the end of the week.

-Prommin Lertsuridej, the PM's secretary-general, said yesterday that the government now has a sizeable majority, following the Democrats' participation.
+Prommin Lertsuridej, the PM's secretary-general, said on Friday that the government now has a sizeable majority, following the Democrats' participation.

 MPs supporting the coalition government include 141 from Pheu Thai, 70 from the Bhumjaithai Party, 36 from the United Thai Nation Party, 25 Democrats, 10 from the Charthaipattana Party, three from Chart Pattana, and 21 from a faction led by Capt Thamanat Prompow within the Palang Pracharath Party (PPRP).